drewp41/PredictingPopularityOnReddit/README.md

 # Post Title Length Vs Upvotes
 ### Authors: Drew Paul, Chigozie Nna
 --
-Temporary:
+Temporary:\
-QUESTIONS WE CAN ANSWER:
+QUESTIONS WE CAN ANSWER:\
-Is there a correlation between the length of the post’s title with the amount of upvotes it receives?
+Is there a correlation between the length of the post’s title with the amount of upvotes it receives? \
-Can do the same question but use only the top subreddits Is there a correlation between the length of the post’s title with the amount of comments it receives?
+   - Can do the same question but use only the top subreddits\
+Is there a correlation between the length of the post’s title with the amount of comments it receives? \
+Do posts that ask a question (rather than a statement) recieve more upvotes?\

 ---
 # Introduction